June 2022 Afghanistan earthquake: Domestic response

 The Taliban said search and rescue missions were 90 percent completed by the night of 22 June.
 The governor of Paktika Province, said on 23 June, rescue missions ended after 40 hours.
 There was no explanation for why the rescue missions ended.
 No press conference was held by the Taliban two days after the earthquake.
 A Taliban spokesman said no additional bodies were found beneath the rubble in Paktika Province.

-A spokesman for the Ministry of Disaster Management said there was a shortage in medical supplies.
+A spokesman for the Ministry of Disaster Management said there was a shortage of medical supplies.
 In late July, the Ministry of Industry and Trade supplied 240 tons of food which were provided by nine private companies.

-Pakistani military sources in Miranshah said there were plans to transfer the injured across the border, so medical procedures could be carried out.
+Pakistani military sources in Miranshah said there were plans to transfer the injured across the border so medical procedures could be carried out.
 Bodies of the 30 tribal members killed in Afghanistan would be returned to Pakistan where they came from.
-The members fled Pakistan during a 2014 military operation.
+These members fled Pakistan during a 2014 military operation.

 On 25 June, the health department in Pakistan declared a state of emergency in the district hospitals of North Waziristan, South Waziristan, Dera Ismail Khan and Bannu.
 The general-director of Khyber Pakhtunkhwa said hospital staff cancelled leave to treat critically injured patients from Afghanistan.
 Trucks from Pakistan also crossed into Afghanistan to bring medical equipment and critical drugs.
 A team of 70 health professionals from Rescue 1122 was deployed to conduct surgeries and intensive care procedures.
 At Khost Airport, people with minor injuries were treated at the medical camp.
 Patients with severe injuries were taken to Waziristan.
 At least 14 injured victims from Afghanistan have been transferred to Pakistan for medical treatment.
 At least 60 doctors in Pakistan volunteered to assist in treating the wounded.
 Afghan medical students studying in Khyber Pakhtunkhwa also expressed interest in contributing.